Groups List: U

 Unity School of Christianity/Unity Church.
 A "new thought"/metaphysical cult founded by Charles Fillmore and Mary Caroline Page (aka Myrtle Fillmore) in Kansas City, Missouri, USA, in 1889, and incorporated as a church in 1903.
 It is a cult of Christianity in that it attempts to appear Christian or compatible with Christianity, but strongly denies all the fundamental beliefs of Christianity.
 For example, it teaches pantheism and reincarnation.
 It is particularly dangerous because it encourages its followers to stay in their existing Christian churches, as a sort of mission field.
 For this reason it's hard to know how many there are in New Zealand.
 For more information see Probe Ministries' Unity appraisal.

 Universal Church of the Kingdom of God.
 Controversial pentecostal church/cult that was founded in Brazil by Edir Macedo Bezerra, who now lives in the Unites States.
 (He was imprisoned on allegations of fraud in 1992 – "He was put in jail for two weeks and after that they could prove nothing against him.
-The judge responsible for imprisoning him was fired," was the response from the church).
+The judge responsible for imprisoning him was fired," was the response from the church.)
 The church teaches prosperity gospel and apparently promises that God will bless them and their demons will be exorcised for a "hefty donation".
 Mario Justino, a former Universal Church pastor living in New York City is quoted as saying "They tell people that if they don't give, they'll go to hell".
 He also says his superiors instructed him to "tell the people, 'If you don't give, God does not look at your problems.' " In Brazil they are said to be "aggressively opposed to other Christian movements which it portrays as manifestations of the devil" and promise to cure AIDS.

 In August 2007 the group advertised healing meetings in New Zealand using holy water from Israel, but to their credit acknowledged that people cannot heal, God does.
 They also mentioned that people should see their doctor.
+They did something similar with oil in September 2018.

 On 15 March 2012 a South Auckland branch was featured on TV One's Close Up.
 The branch was said to hold four services a day, seven days a week.
 The article highlighted the tithes and sacrificial donations that are extracted from members with high pressure pitches from church leaders, and the consequences of doing that.
 After the article screened, Mark Sainsbury interviewed Associate Professor Peter Lineham (Massey University Albany Regional Director of Humanities), who said the group has branches in 120 countries, and that in 77 countries they've had a big impact.
 He called it a sect and mentioned the prosperity gospel beliefs the group teaches, and that the group internationally is trying to build a replica of Solomon's Temple.
 Professor Lineham finished by answering a question about the group seige mentality: "There is an aspect in which, particularly in their relationships with the media, it does see itself as constantly under seige.
 You're the enemy."